aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink.md

     compatibility limits of BigQuery and its associated applications.
     :::

--   `keySource`: defines the format of the GCP key, the value should be `JSON` if the key is generated in JSON format
+-   `keySource`: defines the format of the Google Cloud key, the value should be `JSON` if the key is generated in JSON format

--   `keyfile`: contains the GCP service account key, correctly escaped as defined in the
+-   `keyfile`: contains the Google Cloud service account key, correctly escaped as defined in the
     [prerequisite phase](/docs/products/kafka/kafka-connect/howto/gcp-bigquery-sink#connect_bigquery_sink_prereq)